 How to control antialiasing in Corona for 3ds Max?

-You can also select a specific image filter and control its width.
-You will find it in Render Setup > System > Frame Buffer > Image filter
+You can choose a specific image filter and adjust its width in Render Setup > System > Frame Buffer > Image Filter.

-Note: Setting the image filter to "None" will not disable antialiasing, rather it will then use the so-called box filter, which is technically the worst antialiasing filter (used by most renderers).
-To disable antialiasing completely, see: How to disable antialiasing?
+Note: Setting the image filter to “None” does not turn off antialiasing.
+Instead, it applies a box filter, which provides the lowest-quality antialiasing (a common default in many renderers).
+To completely disable antialiasing, refer to: How to disable antialiasing?

 See also: